 There are many reasons why excess inventory happens.
-Product demand can decline, packaging changes, design changes, or simply the product or packaging has become unneeded.
-The problem with this excess inventory is that it can reduce profit margins by taking up valuable warehouse space and create extra overhead costs associated with storing and maintaining the obsolete packaging.
+Product demand can decline, packaging changes, design changes, or simply the product or packaging has become obsolete.
+The problem with this excess inventory is that it can reduce profit margins by taking up valuable warehouse space and create extra overhead costs associated with storing and maintaining the unneeded packaging.

 So what can be done with this excess packaging inventory?
-Throwing it away or dumping it in a landfill can be costly and have a negative environmental impact.
-Plus, the decision to dump the inventory without trying to regain some of your initial investment is a difficult decision to make.
+Throwing it away or dumping it in a landfill can be costly in more ways than one.
+Plus, the decision to dump the inventory without trying to recoup some of the cost is a difficult decision to make.
 Recycling is another option that might recoup some cost, but McKernan typically pays more than recycling and will also pay to transport the packaging components out of the business’s warehouse.

 McKernan can offer you cash for your unbranded/unused, surplus packaging such as:

 Plastic Bottles • Metal Bottles • Glass Bottles • Jars • Tubes • Aerosol Cans • Caps • Container Lids • Continuous Thread Caps • Dispensing Caps • Metal Caps • Overcaps • Sprayers • Crimp Sprayers • Fine Mist Sprayers • Garden Sprayers • Regular Mist Sprayers • Triggers • Pumps • Tins and so much more!

 The process is simple and offers are usually available within 24 hours.